See more details here.

 3. Begin a skillet to medium heat and squeeze excess water out of squash with the towel.

-5. Brown squash well on both sides adding in pepper and fresh or dried oregano.
+5. Brown squash well on both sides adding in pepper and fresh, dried or 1 drop oregano essential oil (like this).

 6. Plate, salt and serve.